 The YMCA participates in the YMCA Retirement Fund Retirement Plan, which is a defined contribution, money purchase, church pension plan that is intended to satisfy the qualification requirements of Section 401(a) of the Internal Revenue Code of 1986, as amended, and the YMCA Retirement Fund Tax-Deferred Savings Plan, which is a retirement income account plan as defined in Section 403(b)(9) of the code.
 Both plans are sponsored by the Young Men's Christian YMCA Retirement Fund (the Fund).
 The Fund is a not-for-profit, tax-exempt pension fund incorporated in the State of New York (1922) organized and operated for the purpose of providing retirement and other benefits for employees of YMCAs throughout the United States.
 The plans are operated as church pension plans.
 Participation is available to all duly organized and reorganized YMCAs and their eligible employees.
-As a defined contribution plan, the Retirement Plan and Tax-Deferred Savings Plan have no unfunded benefit obligations.
+As a defined contribution plan, the YMCA Retirement Plan and YMCA Tax-Deferred Savings Plan have no unfunded benefit obligations.

 In accordance with the YMCA's agreement, contributions for the YMCA Retirement Fund Retirement Plan are equal to a percentage of the participating employee's salary.
 Eligible employees are those who are at least 21 years of age, work a minimum of 1,000 hours per year, and have a minimum of two years of service.
-During the year ended December 31, 2022, the YMCA's contribution percentage was 10%.
 Effective January 1, 2023, the YMCA's contribution percentage was increased to 11%.
-Employer contributions to the plan for the years ended December 31, 2023 and 2022 amounted to \$500,048 and \$417,476, respectively.
-Unpaid contributions amounted to \$40,725 and \$48,820 as of December 31, 2023 and 2022, respectively.
+Employer contributions to the plan for the years ended December 31, 2024 and 2023 amounted to \$604,679 and \$500,048, respectively.
+Unpaid contributions amounted to \$77,705 and \$40,725 as of December 31, 2024 and 2023, respectively.